Quasi-normal mode expansions of black hole perturbations: a hyperboloidal Keldysh's approach

-{\em Remarks.} We recapitulate some important point in the construction:
+{\em Remarks.} We recapitulate some important points in the construction:

-\begin{itemize} \item[i)] {\em Generalization of the Ansorg \& Macedo QNM expansions.} The Keldysh QNM expansion (\ref{e:Keldysh_QNM_expansion_u_an}) generalizes, to arbitrary dimension and in a general formalism valid for `arbitrary'\footnote{There are, of course, restrictions on $L$.
+\begin{itemize} \item[i)] {\em Generalisation of the Ansorg \& Macedo QNM expansions.} The Keldysh QNM expansion (\ref{e:Keldysh_QNM_expansion_u_an}) generalises, to arbitrary dimension and in a general formalism valid for `arbitrary'\footnote{There are, of course, restrictions on $L$.
 In particular here we are strongly using its Fredholm character, for the discreteness of the eigenvalues.
-The case of non-simple eigenvalues can be easily addressed by resorting to a more general expression of the Keldysh expansion of the resolvent that takes into account degenerate eigenvalues.
-We will not need this in the present study and we will present it elsewhere.} operators $L$, the one-dimensional QNM expansions introduced and (for the first time) implemented in the BH context by Ansorg \& Macedo in ~\cite{Ansorg:2016ztf} (see also \cite{Ammon:2016fru,PanossoMacedo:2018hab}).
+In all the applications discussed in this manuscript the assumption on the non-degeneracy of $\omega_n$ eigenvalues holds.
+The extension to non-simple eigenvalues, but still a diagonalisable operator $L$, does not require any change in the reasoning.
+In the case of non-diagonalisable operators $L$, the extension is straightforward by resorting (see footnote \ref{footnote:bi-orthogonal}) to the general expression of the Keldysh expansion of the resolvent that takes into the account the `associated vectors' in Jordan blocks, leading to the general Lax-Phillips resonant expressions~\cite{dyatlov2019mathematical}.
+As we have pointed out above, we will not need this in the present study and we will present it elsewhere.} operators $L$, the one-dimensional QNM expansions introduced and (for the first time) implemented in the BH context by Ansorg \& Macedo in ~\cite{Ansorg:2016ztf} (see also \cite{Ammon:2016fru,PanossoMacedo:2018hab}).

 \item[ii)] {\em No fundamental role of scalar product in QNM resonant expansions.} The Keldysh expansion does not make use of scalar product structures, but only of the notion of duality and the associated transpose operator $L^t$, rather than the adjoint $L^\dagger$.